karinlag/2013-07-Oslo/python-programming/0_Variables_Types.md

 print "Hello world!"
 print 'Ada ' + ' Lovelace'
 ```
 You can see that these are actually strings and part of the python language in that they have quotation marks around them.
+Note: to create strings, you can use both single and double quotes.

 As you can see, strings can actually be added together.

-Please note that there is a space before Lovelace in the last instruction.
-Without that one, python would have returned 'AdaLovelace' instead.
+**Task:** Note that there is a space before Lovelace in the last instruction.
+Repeat that instruction without this space.
+Can you see the difference?

+**Task:** type in `print 'Ada', 'Lovelace'`.
+Can you see what happened here?

 ## Assigning values to variables